GXDE-OS/gxde-os.github.io/en/install/install.md

 EFI Installation: You must create a partition formatted as vfat/fat32 with the mount point set to /boot/efi.
 The remaining space can be partitioned as needed.

+### Daily Build Image
+If you want to download the daily build image, you can visit: https://sourceforge.net/projects/gxde-os-daily/
+Daily build images cannot guarantee normal installation and use.
+If you need daily use, please download the stable version image above

 ## APT Repository Installation
 > For those with ISO installation images available, such as amd64 and arm64, it is recommended to use the ISO for installation.
 >